 - Received the 'Working in Partnership' award alongside Rough Sleeping Initiative partners in the 2022 Essex Housing Awards for collaborative efforts during the pandemic.
-Additionally, achieved the second place for the 'Covid 19 Recovery' award. - Collaborated with partners including Essex County Council, NACRO and Peabody to establish a pathway for rough sleepers and those at risk of rough sleeping.
-The pathway provides accommodation to help support and develop independent living skills to facilitate those individuals to sustain their own accommodation moving forward.
-The pathway consists of 6 units of accommodation with shared facilities and on site support. - The next stage on The Pathway is due to come on stream winter 2023.
-This provides the opportunity for residents to move from higher support into 3 self-contained units with light touch support, before moving on to live independently. - Introduction of the Essex prisoner release protocol: The purpose of the protocol is to reduce the risk of offenders becoming homeless upon release, consequently reducing the risk of re-offending. - Agreeing an Essex-wide Hospital discharge protocol: The aim is to identify at an early stage any housing-related issues which may prove a barrier to discharge: reducing the risk of delayed discharge and improving outcomes for patients.
+Additionally, achieved the second place for the 'Covid 19 Recovery' award.

+- Collaborated with partners

+including Essex County Council,

+NACRO and Peabody to establish

+a pathway for rough sleepers and

+those at risk of rough sleeping.
+The

+pathway provides accommodation

+to help support and develop

+independent living skills to facilitate

+those individuals to sustain their

+own accommodation moving

+forward.
+The pathway consists of

+6 units of accommodation with

+shared facilities and on site support.

+- The next stage on The Pathway is due to come on stream winter 2023.
+This provides the opportunity for residents to move from higher support into 3 self-contained units with light touch support, before moving on to live independently.

+- Introduction of the Essex prisoner release protocol:

+The purpose of the protocol is to reduce the risk of offenders becoming homeless upon release, consequently reducing the risk of re-offending.

+- Agreeing an Essex-wide Hospital discharge protocol: The aim is to identify at an early stage any housing-related issues which may

-- Duty to refer: partners can alert the Housing Options Team easily about a customer at risk of homelessness by using the 'duty to refer' portal on the BDC website. - Housing team dealing with homelessness hold regular briefing sessions to share knowledge with partners on the legislation and function of the housing allocations policy. - Rough Sleeper Initiative funding secured March 2019: partnership between Essex County Council, Chelmsford CC, Braintree DC, Epping DC, Maldon DC and Churches Homeless Emergency Support Scheme (CHESS).
-The partnership has subsequently expanded to include a number of other local authorities across Essex. - Horizon Project is delivered by Pheonix Future.
-The project secured funding to establish a facility offering on-site support and accommodation in the district for individuals experiencing homelessness or vulnerable to homelessness. - 1325 affordable properties were complete between 2018 - 2023 The number of newly constructed affordable homes completed in recent years has made a significant contribution to addressing the housing demand in the district.
+- prove a barrier to discharge: reducing the risk of delayed discharge and improving outcomes for patients. - Duty to refer: partners can alert the Housing Options Team easily about a customer at risk of homelessness by using the 'duty to refer' portal on the BDC website. - Housing team dealing with homelessness hold regular briefing sessions to share knowledge with partners on the legislation and function of the housing allocations policy. - Rough Sleeper Initiative funding secured March 2019: partnership between Essex County Council, Chelmsford CC, Braintree DC, Epping DC, Maldon DC and Churches Homeless Emergency Support Scheme (CHESS).
+The partnership has subsequently expanded to include Brentwood, Castle Point, Rochford, Tendring and Uttlesford District Councils.
+We are now the largest RSI partnership in the country. - Horizon Project is delivered by Phoenix Future.
+The project secured funding to establish a facility offering on-site support and accommodation in the district for individuals experiencing homelessness or vulnerable to homelessness. - 1325 affordable properties were completed between 2018 - 2023 The number of newly constructed affordable homes completed in recent years has made a significant contribution to addressing the housing demand in the district.